A-Oez/gpc/README.md

 ## Template Files
-Currently, the main.go file & the README.md can be filled with standard values.

-To do this:
-- Create a folder named "gocreate_config" in the go/bin directory
+In order for the structure to be generated correctly, the "gocreate_config" folder must be stored in the go/bin directory
-- Add `config_main.go.txt` & `config_README.md.txt` files with specific values
-- `(see the gocreate_config directory in the project as an example)`
+- C:\Users\USER\go\bin